João Paulo de Oliveira

-João Paulo Lima de Oliveira (born 13 July 1981) is a Brazilian professional racing driver currently competing in the Japanese Super GT series.
+João Paulo "J.P."
+Lima de Oliveira (born 13 July 1981) is a Brazilian professional racing driver currently competing in the Japanese Super GT series and in the FIA World Endurance Championship driving for the Vanwall Racing Team.
 He won the Super GT GT300 class championship in both 2020 and 2022 and the Formula Nippon championship in 2010.

 He is regarded as one of the most successful racing drivers to race in Japan in the last decade.
 JP, as he is known, has won in every category he competed in.
-After becoming the German F3 champion in 2003 by far, winning 13 out of 16 races, he arrived in Japan in 2004 and took the Japanese F3 title in next year with 7 wins.
-After that, he joined Nissan as their official factory driver for the next 13 years in Super GT and Super Formula.
+After becoming the German F3 champion in 2003 by far, winning thirteen out of sixteen races, he arrived in Japan in 2004 and took the Japanese F3 title in next year with seven wins.
+After that, he joined Nissan as their official factory driver for the next thirteen years in Super GT and Super Formula.
 He is known for his speed and his in-depth ability for car development.